Enkeshui

 Enkeshui (or Engesho) is a traditional mancala game played by the Maasai of both Kenya and Tanzania.
 It is a rather complex mancala game, and bears some similarities to the Layli Goobalay mancala played in Somaliland.

 Rules

 Equipment and gamesetup

-Enkeshui can be played using a mancala board of different sizes, as long as they have two rows of pits (i.e., it is a "Mancala II" game).
+Enkeshui can be played using a mancala board of different sizes, as long as it has two rows of pits (i.e., it is a "Mancala II" game).
 The number of pits in each row may vary; it is usually 8, 10, or 12.
 48 seeds are used.
-As for many traditional mancala games, it is unclear whether the initial setup is fixed or if it may be chosen by an agreement between the players.
+As with many traditional mancala games, it is unclear whether the initial setup is fixed or if it may be chosen by agreement between the players.
 Anyway, some of the most typical setups for 2x12 and 2x18 boards are like this: